 Australia has extensive and enduring interests in Hong Kong built upon strong trade and investment connections and close people-to-people links.
 The high degree of autonomy afforded to Hong Kong in the Basic Law and in accordance with the ‘One Country, Two Systems' framework has played an important role in the territory's success.

-The Australian Government has expressed concern about political responses in Hong Kong to the 2019 protest movement, including Beijing's imposition of the NSL, the arrest of pro-democracy figures, and the suppression of rights and freedoms granted to Hong Kongers under the Basic Law.
+The Australian Government has consistently expressed concern regarding political developments in Hong Kong, including the erosion of Hong Kong’s autonomy, fundamental rights and freedoms and rule of law.
 Because of concerns about the NSL, Australia suspended the bilateral extradition agreement with Hong Kong (October 2020).
 The Australian Government has introduced new visa measures for graduates and skilled workers from Hong Kong who want to work and live in Australia (see the Department of Home Affairs for the latest information).

 Hong Kong is home to one of the largest Australian communities abroad, with around 100,000 Australians residing in Hong Kong.
 Around 86,000 people born in Hong Kong live in Australia.
 The COVID-19 pandemic has disrupted the high volume of two-way flows of people between Hong Kong and Australia but enduring people-to-people links continue to be a foundation of the bilateral relationship.

 Education, science, business and cultural links between Australia and Hong Kong remain strong.
 In 2018, there were 130 formal agreements between Australia and Hong Kong, covering student and staff exchange, academic and research collaboration, and study abroad.